 - 4.2.1.
 All the Scheme Property (including receivables) is to be included, subject to the following provisions. - 4.2.2.
-Scheme Property which is not cash (or other assets dealt with in paragraph 4.2.3 and 4.2.4 below) shall be valued as follows and the prices used shall (subject as follows) be the most recent prices which it is practicable to obtain: - (a) Units or shares in a collective investment scheme: - (i) if a single price for buying and redeeming units or shares is quoted, at that price; or - (ii) if separate buying and redemption prices are quoted, at the average of the two prices provided the buying price has been reduced by any initial charge included therein and the redemption price has been increased by any exit or redemption charge attributable thereto; or - (iii) if, in the opinion of the ACD, the price obtained is unreliable or no recent traded price is available or if no recent price exists, at a value which, in the opinion of the ACD, is fair and reasonable; - (b) exchange traded derivative contracts: - (i) if a single price for buying and selling the exchange- traded derivative contract is quoted, at that price; or - (ii) if separate buying and selling prices are quoted, at the average of the two prices; - (c) over-the-counter derivative contracts shall be valued in accordance with the method of valuation as shall have been agreed between the ACD and the Depositary;
+Scheme Property which is not cash (or other assets dealt with in paragraph 4.2.3 and 4.2.4 below) shall be valued as follows and the prices used shall (subject as follows) be the most recent prices which it is practicable to obtain: - (a) Units or shares in a collective investment scheme: - (i) if a single price for buying and redeeming units or shares is quoted, at that price; or - (ii) if separate buying and redemption prices are quoted, at the average of the two prices provided the buying price has been reduced by any initial charge included therein and the redemption price has been increased by any exit or redemption charge attributable thereto; or - (iii) if, in the opinion of the ACD, the price obtained is unreliable or no recent traded price is available or if no recent price exists or if the most recent price available does not reflect the ACD's best estimate of the value of units or shares, at a value which, in the opinion of the ACD, is fair and reasonable;